 Green Leader is a pilot training and advisory program of the Polish-American Freedom Foundation, implemented by the Sendzimir Foundation.
 The program aims to support local leaders in their activities aimed at environmental protection, adaptation and mitigation of climate change and sustainable development.

 Environmental pollution and climate change harm all of us.
-We are facing the challenge of limiting them as well as identifying new, more sustainable ways of developing our communities.
+We are facing the challenge of limiting them and identifying new, more sustainable ways of developing our communities.

-Therefore, we invite 15 local leaders from NGOs as well as local governments, along with their teams to participate in the pilot program from March to October 2021.
-To qualify for the program the leader has to be active in a local community (administrative district) not larger than 50 thousand inhabitants (in justified cases from cities up to 100,000 inhabitants).
+Therefore, we invite 15 local leaders from NGOs, local governments, and their teams to participate in the pilot program from March to October 2021.
+To qualify for the program, the leader has to be active in a local community (administrative district) not larger than 50 thousand inhabitants (in justified cases from cities up to 100,000 inhabitants).

-Each of the teams taking part in the project will be working on a solution to a local problem important for their community in one of the following areas:
+Each of the teams taking part in the project will work on a solution to a local problem significant for their community in one of the following areas:

 - Sustainable waste management at the local level